alecvaluev/alecvaluev.gethub.io/docs/cs/DB/RelationalDBDesign.md

 table must have one, and only one, primary key.
 Remember that a composite key is a single key made up of more than one field.
 :::

+## Attributes
+Each entity is described by a set of attributes - Each attribute has a name, and is associated with an entity and a domain

+### Types of Attributes

+- `simple` - those drawn from the atomic value domains; they are also called single-valued attributes.
+- `composite` - that consist of a hierarchy of attributes (Address may consist of Number, Street and Suburb)
+- `multivalued` - have a set of values for each entity
+- `derived` - contain values calculated from other attributes

 ## Relationships